-- 1. Input is received from the TCC, CAC and TPO members and presentations are made to every City Council and County Commission during April, May and June. - 2.
-A formal public meeting, advertised in the Florida Times-Union, the area's largest daily newspaper, and other select minority publications, is held at least seven days prior to adoption. - 3.
-Public comment via the TPO web site is available at least 30 days prior to adoption.
-A press release and communication through our e-newsletter is used to notify our stakeholders. - 4.
-Once adopted at the June committee and TPO meetings, the TIP is posted as an interactive tool on www.northfloridatpo.com.
+- 1. In March the FDOT provides the final tentative work program to the TPO. - The TPO initiates developing the new TIP based on the final tentative work program adding a new firth year and revising the first four years of the current TIP.
+Input is received from the TAC, CAC and TPO members, and presentations are made to every City Council and County Commission during April, May and June. - 1.
+3. A formal public meeting, advertised in the Florida Times-Union, the area's largest daily newspaper, , is held virtually at least seven days prior to adoption. - 2.
+4. Public comment via the TPO web site is available at least 30 days prior to adoption.
+A press release and communication through our e-newsletter and social media are used to notify our stakeholders. - 3.
+5. Once adopted at the June committee and TPO meetings, the TIP is posted as an interactive tool on www.northfloridatpo.com.
 Appendix E also includes discussion of the TIP amendment process.

 Notification and Participation: TIP development is promoted in e-newsletters, social media, the TPO website and outreach to every municipality elected board in the TPO service area.
+The public meeting is advertised in the Florida Times-Union.
 All outreach and comments are detailed in the TIP report document posted on the TPO website.